Thinking of a short visit to the Pyramids of Giza? Why not do it while on a layover? Read on for my guide to a great Cairo Layover.

 The Egyptian Museum

-If your Cairo layover is long enough, definitely visit the Egyptian Museum.
-My layover was 8 hours so missed out.
-In retrospect I probably could have fit a short visit in but note, you can spend all day in here.
+If your layover is long enough, definitely visit the Egyptian Museum.
+My layover was 8 hours so I didn’t go.
+In retrospect, I probably could have fit a short visit in but note, you can spend all day in here.
 A brisk visit can take hours.
 Plan accordingly.

 Cairo is a large and hectic city.
-Seeing the sights can easily be achieved in one day or on a Cairo layover.
+Seeing the sights can easily be done in a day or on a layover.
 If you’re planning on spending longer I suggest getting out of the city after a day or two.
 A Nile cruise is on my list and I have heard the resort areas are unreal.